Skip to content

 CodeGuard - Detect C++ vulnerability using AI

-✨ Features
+Features

 The MCP Server CodeGuard provides the following AI-powered features:

-🎯 Requirements
+Requirements

-• Use Copilot in Agent mode
+• Use Copilot in Agent mode.

-• VSCode 1.101.1 or higher (latest version recommended)
+• VSCode 1.101.1 or higher (latest version recommended).

-• For Linux: Ubuntu 20.04 or higher
+• For Linux: Ubuntu 20.04 or higher.

 Windows

-• Install Python (including PIP) from https://www.python.org/downloads/windows/
+• Install Python (including PIP) at https://www.python.org/downloads/windows/

 • A sample configuration file mcp.json is created at C:\Program Files\MCP Server CodeGuard\.vscode\mcp.json.

-• Copy mcp.json from C:\Program Files\MCP Server CodeGuard\.vscode\mcp.json to the .vscode folder you just created.
+• Copy mcp.json from C:\Program Files\MCP Server CodeGuard\.vscode\mcp.json to the .vscode

 "lgedv": {